 Compare, read reviews & book your next small ship expedition or ocean cruise with Global Journeys.
-Choose to cruise only, or combine a guided land journey with your cruise to truly immerse yourself in each destination.
 From coastal cruises of the Kimberley, cruising Alaska's Inside Passage, hugging the shores of the British Isles or getting up close to the fascinating wildlife of the Galapagos Islands - if it's on the ocean, we have it covered!

 Cruising Around the World